camunda/camunda-docs-manual/content/installation/cycle.md

   </script>
 </div>

 # Migration

-## Migration from 3.0 to 3.1
+## Migrate from 3.0 to 3.1

-We updated the database schema of camunda Cycle in the version 3.1.0.
-So please update your database schema using the migration scripts provided in the `sql/upgrade` folder of the camunda cycle distribution:
+We updated the database schema of Camunda Cycle in the version 3.1.0.
+So please update your database schema using the migration scripts provided in the `sql/upgrade` folder of the Camunda Cycle distribution:

 ```
 camunda-cycle-distro-$CYCLE_VERSION.zip/sql/upgrade/*_cycle_3.0_to_3.1.sql